Business Insurance in Arizona

 • Asset damage or loss

-Arizona requires all companies with an employee (regardless of whether those employees are full-time, part-time, minors, aliens, or family members) to obtain worker's compensation insurance.
+In Arizona, it is required for all companies with an employee (regardless of whether those employees are full-time, part-time, minors, aliens, or family members) to obtain worker's compensation insurance.
 This policy pays injured employees medical and compensation benefits no matter who caused the injury.
 However, there are exceptions for "purposely self-inflicted" injuries by an employee who would not be eligible for workers' compensation benefits.

-All vehicles in Arizona operated on public roadways are required by law to carry commercial auto insurance.
+Another mandatory insurance policy is commercial auto insurance in Arizona.
+All vehicles operating on public roadways are required by law to carry commercial auto insurance.
 Business-owned autos are no exception.
-Arizona's minimum requirements for auto insurance are:

 • $25,000 bodily injury liability per person